-According to the aforementioned OMB Circulars and Code of Federal regulations (A-102, 2 CFR Parts 200, 215, 220, 225 and 230) and as stated in the Grant Award Packet, the grantee must comply with Federal Debarment and Suspension regulations by requiring completion of the "Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion-Lower Tier Covered Transactions" by sub-recipients prior to entering into a financial agreement with the sub-recipients for any transaction as outlined below:
+According to the aforementioned OMB Circulars and Code of Federal regulations (A-102, 2 CFR Parts 200, 215, 220, 225 and 230) and as stated in the Grant Award Packet, the subrecipient must comply with Federal Debarment and Suspension regulations by requiring completion of the "Certification Regarding Debarment, Suspension, Ineligibility and Voluntary Exclusion-Lower Tier Covered Transactions" by subrecipients prior to entering into a financial agreement with the subrecipients for any transaction as outlined below:

-Any procurement contract for goods and services, regardless of amount, under which the sub-recipient will have a critical influence on or substantive control over the transaction.
+Any procurement contract for goods and services, regardless of amount, under which the subrecipient will have a critical influence on or substantive control over the transaction.

-The grantee is responsible for monitoring the submission and maintaining the official document for review by the Governor's Crime Commission.
+The grantee is responsible for monitoring the submission and maintaining the official documents for review by the Governor's Crime Commission.

-- 1. As stated in the Grant Award Packet, verify that all contracts have received prior approval by the Governor's Crime Commission. - 2.
-Verify completion of the certification regarding suspension and debarment.
+- As stated in the Grant Award Packet, verify that all contracts have received prior approval by the Governor's Crime Commission. - Verify completion of the certification regarding suspension and debarment.